Richard II

 SCENE iii

-All parties go through all the superfluous ritual and formal frou-frou of the duel ceremony — announcements of names and charges, trumpetings, etc. Henry declares Mowbry “a traitor, foul and dangerous, / To God of heaven, King Richard, and to me” (I.iii.40).
+All parties go through all the superfluous ritual and formal frou-frou of the duel ceremony — announcements of names and charges, trumpetings, etc. Henry again declares Mowbry “a traitor, foul and dangerous, / To God of heaven, King Richard, and to me” (I.iii.40).
 Since the guy cannot be dangerous to God, the list has to refer to the crime of being a traitor; so “to me” is telling.
-Henry kneels to Richard, saying oddly that “Mowbry and myself are like two men / That vow a long and weary pilgrimage” (I.iii.48-49).
+“The author shows such complete familiarity with the formalities as only a participant, or certainly an habituĂ©, of the joust could have” (Ogburn and Ogburn 431), one “comfortable with the rituals of heraldry” (Farina 113).
+Henry kneels to Richard, saying oddly that “Mowbry and myself are like two men / That vow a long and weary pilgrimage” (I.iii.48-49) — an inappropriate use of the word that invokes Chaucer.

-Richard descends from his seat; Shakespeare makes a point of embedding the stage direction by having him say so (I.iii.54).
-“This is the first of the play’s many downward movements, which will bring Richard off the throne” (Garber 243).
+Bolingbroke wishes to kiss Richard’s hand.
+Richard descends from his seat.
+Shakespeare makes a point of embedding the stage direction by having him say so: “We will descend” (I.iii.54).”This is the first of the play’s many fateful downward movements, which will bring Richard off the throne” (Garber 243).
 Richard embraces his cousin Henry, but adds,

 Farewell, my blood, which if to-day thou shed,